A. Paul declares his rights as an apostle.

 My defense to those who examine me is this: Do we have no right to eat and drink?
 Do we have no right to take along a believing wife, as do also the other apostles, the brothers of the Lord, and Cephas?
 Or is it only Barnabas and I who have no right to refrain from working?

 a.
 My defense: Paul will now assert his rights as an apostle, as if he were a lawyer arguing a case.
 The words defense (apologia) and examine (anakrino) are both legal words, taken from the Roman law court.
-Paul feels like he’s on trial – or that he has already been condemned by the Corinthian Christians!
+Paul feels like he's on trial, or that he has already been "found guilty" by the Corinthian Christians.

 b.
 Paul, like all the apostles, had the right to eat and drink.
 It wasn't that the Corinthian Christians questioned Paul's right to eat, but Paul means that he has the right to eat and drink at the expense of the churches he served.

 c.
 Paul, like all the apostles, had the right to take along a believing wife.
-Again, the Corinthian Christians would not mind him taking along a wife – as long as they did not have to support the apostle and his wife.
-But Paul is making it clear that he had the right to expect support for not only himself, but for his family also.
+Again, the Corinthian Christians would not mind him taking along a wife, as long as they did not have to support the apostle and his wife.
+But Paul makes it clear that he had the right to expect support for not only himself, but for his family, also.

 d.
 Or is it only Barnabas and I: Most of the other apostles received support from the churches they ministered to.
 Paul and Barnabas were unique in this regard, choosing to work and support themselves, so no one could accuse them of preaching for a money motive.

 i.
-We might think this would make Paul and Barnabas more respected in the sight of the Corinthian Christians.
-But curiously, it made them less respected.
-It was almost as if the Corinthian Christians would say, “if Paul and Barnabas were real apostles, we would support them, but since they are not supported, we suppose they aren’t real apostles.”
+We might think this would make Paul and Barnabas more respected in the sight of the Corinthian Christians, but curiously, it made them less respected.
+It was almost as if the Corinthian Christians said, "If Paul and Barnabas were real apostles, we would support them; but since they are not supported, we suppose they aren't real apostles."